phillipadsmith/2014.phillipadsmith.com/_drafts/2014-04-30-will-the-women-please-stand-up.md

 ## Ensuring a diversity of voices is hard work

-Without fail, eight out of ten of the women I reached out who could not participate, responded to me with the name of a man to take their place.
+Without fail, eight out of ten of the women I reached out to, recommended a man to take their place.
 Maybe that man is the right person at that organization for the topic I'm pitching, but how does that help in a world where most tech events are a wall of pale-male faces?
 {.lead}

 For the last few weeks, I've been working away to produce a little event that will happen during [Internet Week in New York](TK).

-We imagined an event with "no boring panels," something that strives to keep participants interested as well as bringing them into the conversation.
+We imagined an event with "no boring panels," something that strives to keep participants interested as well as contributing to the conversation.

 Like many, I've been to a lot of these events.
 The ones I enjoy most are the ones that bring in new voices: people I haven't heard from before; not the usual suspects.
 Let's call it a "diversity of voices."

 However, achieving a diversity of voices at an event is surprisingly hard work!

-This isn't new concept to me, as I've been producing events on-and-off for more than a decade now.
+This isn't a new concept to me, as I've been producing events on-and-off for more than a decade now.
 In 2004, I was discussing this very topic with the co-organizers of [Web of Change](http://webofchange.org), after having attended the Designs On Democracy gathering in Berkeley, California -- a gathering so diverse that it still stands out in my mind today as one of the best events I've ever had the opportunity to attend.

-The secret of Designs On Democracy event was described to me simply as "getting that diversity of voices _involved_, and involved **early**" so that the content will resonate with a broader audience.
+The secret of the Designs On Democracy event was described to me simply as "getting that diversity of voices _involved_, and involved **early**" so that the content will resonate with a broader audience.

 We didn't have that opportunity for this Internet Week event, unfortunately.
 The event coalesced into something real, very unexpectedly: one minute we were saying "Hey, wouldn't it be timely to do an event like this?" the next minute "Holy cow, we're doing an event like this and _soon_!"